-- A. If either the forward evaporator fan or aft evaporator blower fails to run, confirm that the Aircraft Master Switch is in the "ON" position and the Air Conditioning control Switch is placed to "FAN".
-IF the fan/blower still does not run, determine that electrical power is available to the aircraft from an outside power source, such as a GPU or the aircraft power source.
+A. If either the forward or aft evaporator blower fails to run, confirm that the Aircraft Master Switch is in the "ON" position and the Air Conditioning control Switch is placed to "FAN".
+If the fan/blower still does not run, determine that electrical power is available to the aircraft from an outside power source, such as a GPU or the aircraft power source.
 Inspect the circuit breakers in the Master Air Conditioning Electrical Panel.
-Determine if electrical power is being supplied to the wire, which is the power source to each motor.
+Determine if electrical power is being supplied to the wire used as the power source to each motor.
 If power is available, it will be necessary to test with a voltmeter that electrical power is being supplied directly to the motor by the appropriate wire.
-If power is being supplied, and the motor is properly grounded, then it can be assumed that the motor has failed. - B. On the forward motor, P/N 050052, the evaporator assembly needs to be removed to allow removal of the motor.
-The motor may be obtained from Integrated Flight Systems and installed in the same manner. - C. Always check system R-134a pressure first, as a leaking unit may have caused the low-pressure switch to open.
-This switch is set to open at 8 PSI and close at 22 PSI.
-It requires that pressure, or greater, to close. - D. On the aft motor, P/N 050143, the screws in the motor support loosen to allow removal of the motor.
-The motor may be obtained from Integrated Flight Systems and installed in the same manner. - E. NOTE: The Aft Evaporator Blower SHOULD NOT BE DISASSEMBLED other than to inspect the brushes.
+If power is being supplied, and the motor is properly grounded, then it can be assumed that the motor has failed.

+- B. On the forward motor, P/N 050052 (same for all 355 Kits), the evaporator assembly needs to be removed to allow removal of the motor.
+The motor may be obtained from Integrated Flight Systems and installed in the reverse manner as it was removed. - C. Always check system R-134a pressure first, as a leaking unit may have caused the low-pressure switch to open.
+This switch is set to open at 8 PSI and close at 22 PSI. - D. NP configuration: On the aft evaporator blower, P/N 050143, loosen the screws in the motor support to allow removal of the motor.
+The motor may be obtained from Integrated Flight Systems and installed in the reverse manner as it was removed. - E. All configurations except "NP": The aft evaporator blower, P/N 050052-1, may be disassembled from its support plate to allow removal of the motor.
+The motor may be obtained from Integrated Flight Systems and installed in the reverse manner as it was removed. - F. NOTE: The Aft Evaporator Blower SHOULD NOT BE DISASSEMBLED other than to inspect the brushes.
 The Motor is ordered as a UNIT.